Aurora, IL Car Accident Lawyer

 - Distractions caused by GPS equipment, radios, and other electronic devices

 Alternatively, some accidents are not the fault of the driver but the result of negligent roadway designs, a lack of road planning, or insufficient street maintenance.
-Blocked culverts, clogged draining ditches, and stormy weather can lead to serious car accidents involving fatalities.
+Blocked culverts, clogged drainage ditches, and stormy weather can lead to serious car accidents involving fatalities.